-Nursing Home Neglect and Elder Abuse Lawyer in Snellville, GA
+Nursing Home Neglect and Elder Abuse Attorneys in Snellville, GA

 The Georgia Department of Human Services recognizes elder abuse and neglect as a serious public health problem in Georgia.
 Elder abuse occurs in families, in nursing homes, in residential care facilities, and in assisted living facilities.
 It is also committed by visiting nurses and home health aides who are supplied to families and senior citizens by businesses.

 Our Snellville nursing home neglect lawyers represent senior citizens who have been abused or neglected.
 We also represent families when abuse or neglect results in the wrongful death of their parent.

 What Georgia Laws Protect the Elderly?